Tameness of complex dimension in a real analytic set: Finiteness and Noetherianity in analytic families

 Recall that a subset $E$ of a real analytic manifold $M$ is called {\em semianalytic} if it is locally defined by finitely many real analytic equations and inequalities.
 More precisely, for each $p\in M$, there is a neighbourhood $U$ of $p$, and real analytic in $U$ functions $f_i,g_{ij}$, where $i=1,\ldots, r$, $j=1,\ldots, s$, such that

 A real analytic set is clearly semianalytic.
-A {\em subanalytic} subset $E$ of a real analytic manifold $M$ is one which can be locally represented as the projection of a semianalytic set.
+A \emph{subanalytic} subset $E$ of a real analytic manifold $M$ is one which can be locally represented as the proper projection of a semianalytic set.
 More precisely, for every $p\in M$, there exist a neighbourhood $U$ of $p$ in $M$, a real analytic manifold $N$, and a relatively compact semianalytic set $Z\subset M\times N$ such that $E\cap U=\pi(Z)$, where $\pi:M\times N\rightarrow M$ is the natural projection.
 In particular, semianalytic sets are subanalytic.
 For details on semi- and subanalytic sets we refer the reader to \cite{bm}.

 The class of semianalytic (resp. subanalytic) sets is closed under natural topological operations: locally finite unions and intersections, set-theoretic differences, complements, topological closures and interiors of semianalytic (resp. subanalytic) sets are semianalytic (resp. subanalytic).
-Subanalytic sets are furthermore closed under the operation of taking proper projections to linear subspaces. \begin{remark} An important property of subanalytic sets is that the number of connected components of fibres of a projection is locally bounded (see, e.g., \cite[Thm.\,3.14]{bm}): If $S$ is a relatively compact subanalytic subset of $\R^m \times \R^n$, and $D\subset\R^m$ is compact, then there is a positive integer $k_D$ such that the number of connected components of the set $\pi^{-1}(x)$ is bounded above by $k_D$ for all $x\in D$, where $\pi$ is the restriction to $S$ of the canonical projection $\R^m\times\R^n\to\R^m$. \end{remark}
+Subanalytic sets are furthermore closed under the operation of taking proper projections to linear subspaces.

+\begin{remark} An important property of subanalytic sets is that the number of connected components of fibres of a projection is locally bounded (see, e.g., \cite[Thm.\,3.14]{bm}): If $S$ is a relatively compact subanalytic subset of $\R^m \times \R^n$, and $D\subset\R^m$ is compact, then there is a positive integer $k_D$ such that the number of connected components of the set $\pi^{-1}(x)$ is bounded above by $k_D$ for all $x\in D$, where $\pi$ is the restriction to $S$ of the canonical projection $\R^m\times\R^n\to\R^m$. \end{remark}

 \begin{lemma} Let $S$ be a subanalytic subset of $\C^m\times\C^n$.
 Let $\Omega_1$ and $\Omega_2$ be relatively compact open subsets of $\C^m$ and $\C^n$ respectively, and let $D_1\subset\C^m$ and $D_2\subset\C^n$ be open polydiscs, such that $\overline D_1\subset\Omega_1$ and $\overline D_2\subset\Omega_2$.
 Suppose that for every point $a\in D_1$, the set $S_a=\{ b\in\Omega_2\,:\,(a,b)\in S \}$ is a complex analytic subset of $\Omega_2$.
 Then there is a positive integer $N$ such that, for every $a\in D_1$, the analytic set $S_a\cap D_2$ has at most $N$ irreducible components. \end{lemma}